orkes-io/docs/docs/getting-started/step4.md

 <div className="row">
 <div className="col col--4">

-1. In your current workflow, add a [Wait](/content/reference-docs/operators/wait) task before the SMS task.
+1. In your current workflow, add a [Inline](/content/reference-docs/system-tasks/inline) task after the switch case
-2. You can configure the wait task parameters to wait for 10 mins.
-3. Run workflow directly from the UI using the Run Workflow button.
+2. Add another switch case to process the deposit only if the fraud check passes
+3. Add an inline to compose the correct message for users
+4. Pass the message as inputs to the send-message tasks
+5. Run workflow

 </div>
 <div className="col">